Gromov-Witten/Hurwitz wall-crossing: Master space

 \\

-We now deal with properness of $M Adm^{\epsilon_0}_{g,N}(X^{(n)},\beta)$ with the help of valuative criteria of properness.
+We now deal with the properness of $M Adm^{\epsilon_0}_{g,N}(X^{(n)},\beta)$.
 We will follow the strategy of \cite[Section 5]{YZ}.
 Namely, given a discrete valuation ring $R$ with the fraction field $K$.
-Let be a family of $\epsilon_0$-admissable map with calibrated tails over $\Spec K$.
+Let be a family of $\epsilon_0$-admissible maps with calibrated tails over $\Spec K$.
 We will classify all the possible $\epsilon_0$-pre-admissible extensions of $\xi^*$ to $R$ up to a finite base change.
 There will be a unique one which is $\epsilon_0$-admissible.